Vauxhall Corsa Common Problems and Solutions

 Problem:

-The screen for the stereo system is blank and cannot be turned on.
+The stereo system's screen is blank and won't turn on.

 Solution:

-This will mean that you have to replace the screen.
-This can be a very challenging repair to do yourself and is usually best left to professionals with the relevant training.
-You can buy the part in advance from us here before handing over your car to the professionals.
+This will mean replacing the screen, which can be a very challenging repair to do yourself and is usually best left to professionals with the relevant training.
+You can buy the part in advance from us here before handing over your car to the experts.

 Difficulty level